 Taste the Local Brews at Utila Brewing Company

-Trying out local brews is a great addition to this ultimate trip itinerary for Utila, Honduras.
+Sampling the local brews is an activity not-to-be-missed in Utila Honduras.
 Utila Brewing Company serves tasty brewskies five days a week (they’re closed on Tues/Thurs) and is the best place to be on Fridays when they host their famous burger night!
 The beer is delicious, reasonably priced and the cute location on the main street is the perfect spot to sit for some people watching.

-Like Roatán, Utila has lots of amazing local eats to choose from.
+Like Roatán’s foodie scene, Utila has lots of amazing local eats to choose from.
 But also like Roatán, some places are better than others so it’s best to do your research if you have limited meals on the island.

 As one of the most famous restaurants on the island, Mango Tango is a must-visit on your foodie tour of Utila.
 Although it’s one of the most well-known, it’s also one of the island’s most expensive dining options.
 Thankfully, Utila is so affordable that it’s still not very expensive (roughly $20 for a beer, appetizer and entrée).

 When I visited, I was thrilled to find lionfish ceviche as the nightly special!
 Since lionfish are invasive to the Caribbean and are often caught by spearfishing, most restaurants only serve lionfish by availability.
 If you’re lucky enough to find it on the menu, I highly suggest ordering it and trying it out for yourself.

 Camilla’s Bakery is located along the main street in Utila.
 Since it was so close to where I was staying at Hotel Trudy, it was my favorite place to stop for a quite bite during my week on Utila.
 The little bakery bakes all the bread daily, and you can definitely taste the difference!
 My favorite were the homemade bagels with ham, cream cheese, avocado and fresh tomato.